 Tilt your tablesaw blade to 45° and raise the blade so that it stops 1/8" short of cutting all the way through the blank.
 (A 21⁄4 "-square blank was the thickest we could use, as our blade reaches 21⁄8 " above the table.)
 Attach an extension to your miter gauge and cut a kerf through it.
 Clamp a stopblock to the extension to position the knot in the desired position on your blank.
 (For the lamp, we set the stopblock 81⁄2 " from the bottom of the kerf.)

 With the face numbered "1" up, cut a kerf through the turning blank [Photo D].
 Mix up a small amount of five-minute epoxy, and glue and clamp the laminated spline blank into the kerf [Photo E].
 After the epoxy cures, bandsaw away the excess spline and sand the spline flush with the faces of the blank.

 Repeat this process on the remaining three faces, cutting in numerical order.

 Layout the Shaft Shape

 Turning the blank round reveals the Celtic knot.
 (Follow the instructions in issue 177 for turning the lamp [Photo F].
-Aligning the pattern as shown above centers the knot where the shaft tapers away evenly in both directions, keeping the knot symmetrical.)
+Aligning the pattern as shown below centers the knot where the shaft tapers away evenly in both directions, keeping the knot symmetrical.)

 © Copyright Meredith Corporation 2004, 2010